DavidSouther/sat_solver/slides/slides.md

 * Packing optimization problem, NP complete
 * Naive solution is simple packing, Works surprisingly well
-* `find_best_satellite` encapsulates and isolates the hard(1) part
+* `find_best_satellite` encapsulates and isolates the hard\* part
 * Loop until no changes to user set
   * For each color band
     * For each user in set
       * Find first eligible satellite
         * If there is an elligible satellite
           * Assign user to next beam & remove from set
-* (1) There's a second hard part that could involve "spilling" from one satellite to another, see optimizations later
+* \* There's a second hard part that could involve "spilling" from one satellite to another, see optimizations later

 ---